JohnsonTolulope/JohnsonTolulope.github.io/README.md

 -  Quantity Surveying | The Federal Polytechnic Ado

 ## Work Experience
-**Data Analysis @ Kinplus Technologies (April 2024 - Present_)**
+**Data Analyst @ Kinplus Technologies (April 2024 - Present_)**
 - Data cleaning and Data Modeling for Bike Stores Data
 - Data Analysis  and preparation of Result/presentation for Bike Stores Data
 - Data cleaning and Data Modeling for Online Food Stores and Care Sales Store
 - Data Analysis  and preparation of Result/presentation for Online food Stores and Car Sales store

-**Data Science Consultant @ Accenture North America Data Analytics and Visualization Job Simulation on Forage - August 2024
+**Data Analyst Consultant @ Accenture North America Data Analytics and Visualization Job Simulation on Forage - August 2024

  - Completed a simulation focused on advising a hypothetical social media client as a Data Analyst at Accenture